lindevloeberghs/lewagon-lectures/front-end/html&css/exercises.md

 - add the footer div

 # Event form
 The last exercise for the day!
 Yay!
-For this one we're stepping away from the profile page you've been working on and now we want to create a form.
+For this one we're leaving the profile page for what it is and now we want to create a form.
 But don't forget to style it in the end!

 GOOD LUCK!